Project Wildcat (PWild)

 Project Wildcat is a wilderness program that brings a small group of new Wildcats together for a week of backpacking, camping, and enjoying the great outdoors.

-This is a POPtrip experience; registration requires you to rank the POPtrips in which you are interested (you can rank only 1 or up to all 4).
-Students will learn of their POPtrip placement by June 12 at 11:59 p.m.
+This is a POP experience.
+Registration requires you to rank POP experiences in which you are interested (you can rank only 1 or up to all 4).
+Students will learn of their POP placement by June 12 at 11:59 p.m.
 CDT.
+Placement is not guaranteed due to space constraints.

-- Total cost of participation: $485 (trip fee + up to $85 in optional rental gear like sleeping bags/tents + bring $50 to cover 3-4 meals on trip)
+- Total cost of participation: $485 (trip fee + up to $85 in optional rental gear like sleeping bags/tents)

 - Fee waivers are available for many of those who receive need-based aid from the University and can be requested within the POPtrip application; the fee waiver covers the trip fee and cost of any needed rental gear